 What Cloudesley does

 Cloudesley is an independent charitable trust that makes grants to people, organisations and churches within the London Borough of Islington.
-With a current grants budget of £900,000 a year, the Charity is able to have a significant positive impact on Islington people’s lives.
+With a current grants budget of £1.8 million a year, the charity is able to have a significant positive impact on Islington people’s lives.

 Through our health grants programme we give grants to address physical and mental health issues and financial hardship.
 We give small grants to Islington residents who have health problems, or who are disabled and in financial need, and also fund organisations and projects that support them.